June 6, 2025, 5:59 am | Read time: 8 minutes

 Pentiment

 What makes “Pentiment” one of the best story games is the combination of unusual graphics and truly surprising storytelling.
-Both Andreas and Magdalene can significantly influence the events with their decisions.
+Both Andreas and Magdalene can significantly influence events with their decisions.
 This is particularly noteworthy because everything is interconnected, spanning game acts and narrated decades.

 Baldur’s Gate 3